siliconjungle/computational-markdown/README.md

-# Paper App
+# Computational Markdown

-A paper app.
+A way to add computation and interactivity to Markdown documents.